mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 ##### 58:30

 So, all you have to do is, anyway, to bore a hole, you should throw away whole body and mind into your object.
 At that time, your body is reflected in the realm of your object.
 And interconnected and interpenetrating each other at super-speed, just like moon and water.
 But, never disturbed.
 Just creating the world; so-called "how beautiful it is".
 You feel this one, simultaneously.
 That's why it says, it isn't like reflecting image in the mirror, it is not like water and the moon.
 Because if you see the water and the moon, you separate.
 If you attain enlightenment, all sentient beings are reflected in your whole body and mind.
-And then, you say, "I am Universe!" [laughs] That's ridiculous.
+And then, you say, "I am Universe!" *[He laughs.]* That's ridiculous.
 And then when you fall, and when you walk, a little far from the earth, three feet and five feet and walking, and then you say, "I am saint.
 Whole universe helps my life, and free from."
 That is not real enlightenment.
 That's ridiculous.
-That is called *prejudice*, okay? [group laughter]
+That is called *prejudice*, okay? *[Laughter.]*

 So, that's why it says, it is not like a reflecting image in the mirror.
 If you believe religion is to experience such a miracle, flying in the sky, that is just like relationship between... water and the moon.
 That's it.
 But real enlightenment is not like that.
 That's why he says it isn't like a reflecting image in the mirror, it is not like water and the moon.
 When you witness one side, one side is obscure.
 So, what is real enlightenment, what is real activity of human beings?
 At that time, when the moon is reflected in the water, whole water becomes moon.
 That's it.
 Whole universe.